passbolt/passbolt_help/_posts/configure/2022-02-02-configure-mfa-yubikey.md

 ## Get a Yubikey cloud api key

-In order to use Yubikey OTP you need get an API key for Yubicloud, Yubico’s web service for verifying OTPs.
+In order to use Yubikey OTP you need to get an API key for Yubicloud, Yubico’s web service for verifying OTPs.
 Please note that it is no longer possible to [host yourself the OTP validation server](https://support.yubico.com/hc/en-us/articles/360021227000-YK-VAL-YK-KSM-and-YubiHSM-1-End-of-Life){:target="_blank"}.

 {% include articles/figure.html